7 min read

 Leverage one-on-one's and team meetings to discuss themes and ground rules with other team members.
 Explain how you expect people to behave and that if they have concerns to address these directly with you moving forward.

 If you find that you are getting rattled by others questioning your leadership style, it's wise to seek support.
-This could be a coach, a mentor or a supportive community of team leaders who come together to share best practices.
+This could be a leadership coach, a mentor or a enrolling into a leadership development course.

 Your organisation has placed their trust in you by appointing you as the leader of your team.
 It is now your responsibility to earn and maintain that trust by striking the perfect balance between humility, listening, learning, and serving your team, while also having the courage to assert your leadership when necessary.